Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Experiments

-We use quadrotors of type Bitcraze Crazyflie 2.1 (CF).
+We outline our experimental setup and first describe our steps to bridge the sim-to-real gap.
+For the real platform, we use multirotors of type Bitcraze Crazyflie 2.1 (CF).
 These are small (\SI{9}{cm} rotor-to-rotor) and lightweight (\SI{34}{g}) products that are commercially available.
 The physical parameters are identified in prior work~\cite{forster2015system}.
 We use the existing extended Kalman filter for state estimation and implement our control algorithm in \emph{C} to run directly on-board the STM32-based flight controller (\SI{168}{MHz}, \SI{192}{kB} RAM).